MehulBawadia/google-drive-clone/README.md

 ## GD Clone

-This is a simple google drive clone built using Laravel and VueJs via InteriaJs.
+This is a simple Google Drive clone built using Laravel and VueJS via InteriaJS.

+## NO MAINTENANCE

+I have stopped working on this project because I don't have enough time, and hence, there won't be any further enhancements done to this project.

 ### Installation